Cascal Light Red Fermented Natural Soda

 Cascal was a line of soda pops made from fermented fruit juices and herbal ingredients created by Coca-Cola in 2009.
 The drink was meant to be a dry, or lightly-sweetened soda that would stake out a middle ground between over-sweetened soda and fine-flavored wines.
-The drink was sold in cans in 2011, but disappeared the following year.
+The drink was sold in cans in 2011, but disappeared to the Island of Forgotten Flavors the following year.

 A frothy drink with a yeasty malt aroma.
 A crisp apple flavor with notes of black currant first hits the tongue, but it disappears quickly, leaving a sour malt flavor behind.
 It's got a complex earthy flavor but still a light-tasting beverage.